-The Duette™ is designed to reduce clinically confirmed, common adverse events from Foley urinary catheterization, providing better patient care and improved outcomes while reducing health care costs.
+The Duette™ relies on its third party studies to show how it has addressed adverse events from Foley urinary catheterization, providing better patient care and improved outcomes while attempting to reduce health care costs.

 A healthy bladder wall is made up of layers that are clinically documented to have anti-bacterial properties that resist infection; the mechanical irritation of the bladder that occurs by introducing a traditional Foley catheter damages the wall thereby disrupting these innate defenses.
-The emptying bladder collapsing on the exposed Foley tip results in trauma that breaks down the protective lining of the bladder wall.
-This damage is compounded by the exposed drainage eyes, which results in the wall being aspirated into the eyes.
-This can result in:
+The emptying bladder collapsing on the exposed Foley tip and can result in trauma that breaks down the protective lining of the bladder wall.
+This damage is compounded by the exposed drainage eyes, which can result in the wall being aspirated into the eyes.
+Oftentimes :

 - Painful bladder spasms and urine leakage around the Foley catheter

 - Increased incidents of catheter-associated urinary tract infection (CAUTI)